rahul-dange-talentica/brs-frontend/tasks/00-task-progress-tracker.md

       - Activity timeline with detailed user action history
       - Favorites management with grid layout and filtering capabilities
   - ✅ **FULLY TESTED**: All user profile components building successfully, comprehensive TypeScript coverage
+- **2025-01-07**: Task 09 (Search & Recommendations) completed successfully
+  - Advanced search functionality with debounced input, autocomplete suggestions, and search history
+  - Comprehensive recommendation system with popular, genre-based, personalized, and similar book recommendations
+  - **SEARCH FEATURES IMPLEMENTED**:
+    - SearchBar component with debounced input, suggestions dropdown, and search history
+    - Advanced SearchFilters with genre, rating, date range, and sorting options
+    - SearchResults with multiple view modes, pagination, and highlighting
+    - SearchPage with URL parameter integration and breadcrumb navigation
+    - Search utilities: debouncing, search history management, and analytics tracking
+  - **RECOMMENDATION FEATURES IMPLEMENTED**:
+    - PopularBooks component with trending and highly-rated book recommendations
+    - PersonalizedRecommendations based on user reading history and preferences
+    - GenreRecommendations with dynamic genre selection and filtering
+    - SimilarBooks recommendations based on current book context
+    - RecommendationCarousel with horizontal scrolling and responsive design
+    - RecommendationCard with detailed book information and recommendation reasons
+  - **STATE MANAGEMENT COMPLETED**:
+    - Advanced searchSlice with sophisticated search state, suggestions, facets, and analytics
+    - Enhanced booksSlice with genre-based, similar, and diverse recommendation support
+    - Search optimization utilities with caching, analytics, and performance tracking
+    - Complete TypeScript integration with proper type definitions for all search features
+  - **API INTEGRATION COMPLETED**:
+    - Extended search API services with advanced query parameters and filtering
+    - Recommendation API endpoints for all recommendation types
+    - Search suggestions and autocomplete functionality
+    - Real-time search analytics and popular search tracking
+  - **USER EXPERIENCE FEATURES**:
+    - Responsive search interface optimized for mobile, tablet, and desktop
+    - Advanced search filters with collapsible interface and active filter display
+    - Search history with recent, popular, and trending search suggestions
+    - Recommendation sections with contextual reasons and explanations
+    - Integration with existing Header navigation and route structure
+  - ✅ **IMPLEMENTATION COMPLETE**: All search and recommendation features implemented and integrated

 ---